 You may recall I wrote about this stock and wondered what the heck I should do with it.
 Well, I decided to sell it this fall and “realize” a capital loss in doing so.
 Because this stock was in a taxable account I could realize the loss now since I expect to pay some capital gains on some investments in future tax years.
 I think this was a good call but I suppose I’m biased, otherwise I wouldn’t have done it.
 I decided to cut the loser, pick myself off the ground and move on.
 What did I do with the funds?
 Nothing for now.
 Did I make the right move?
 What do you think?

-The punchline: as part of your year-end financial planning consider selling some duds in your portfolio to realize capital losses to offset capital gains.
-There are more ins-and-outs with respect to capital gains and losses but I hope this post shed some light on this issue.
+The punchline: as part of your year-end financial planning consider selling some duds in your portfolio to realize capital losses to offset capital gains incurred with any stock studs.